"Welcome back ladies," Cupid says. "I trust you found the facilities to your liking?"

 "Could've fooled me," Shelly says.
 "We all saw the naked statue of you out front."

 Cupid turns as red as the roses in his garden.
-Actually, the redder he gets, the paler the roses look.
+Actually, the redder he gets, the paler the roses look, like he's stealing their color.
 "I was a baby."

 "Of course," says Shelly.